rigelblu/lumiere/languages/functions.md

 metadata { "language": "mojo", "language_version":">=0.6.x", "code_role": "anchor", "code_author": "human" }
 ```

+**How to use:**
+- TODO:

 - By default, the value is returned to the caller as an owned value

-- **Constraints:**
+**Constraints:**
 - You must explicitly indicate with a `raises` keyword if it can raise an error
 - Return values must specify a type, unless the function doesn't return a value
 - By default, arguments are received as an immutable reference (values are read-only, using the read

 **Examples:**
 ```mojo